pranjal6314/LUGANODES/README.md

 #### 1. Using Docker
 In order to test our service we first need to build and run docker-compose.
 Docker-compose will automate the build and the run of our two Dockerfile.
-To run this commands you must be in the repository’s root.
+To run these commands you must be in the repository’s root.
 1. Build the Image
 ```bash
 docker-compose build